jaheim-daniels/5-Stage-Pipeline-CPU/README.md

 Write Back (WB)**

 The project is divided into multiple lab files (Lab1.v, Lab2.v, etc.), each corresponding to different stages or milestones of the CPU implementation.
+The cpu.v file contains the CPU and its internal modules (like yALU and yMux)

 # Requirements